AgentSwift: Efficient LLM Agent Design via Value-guided Hierarchical Search: AgentSwift framework

 To efficiently guide the agent search process and reduce the reliance on expensive real-world evaluations, we propose a predictive value model that estimates the performance of a candidate agent $\mathbf{A} = (\mathbf{W}, \mathbf{M}, \mathbf{T}, \mathbf{P})$ on a given task $d$.
 The model is trained to approximate the evaluation function $\text{Eval}_d(\cdot)$ via supervised learning:

 where $f_\theta$ denotes the learned value model and $\hat{v}$ is the predicted performance score.

-This formulation shares the same goal as the in-context predictor used in AgentSquare~\cite{shang2024agentsquare}, which leverages GPT-4o to estimate agent performance given historical examples.
+Prior works have leveraged powerful LLM like GPT-4o as in-context predictors for this task, where historical agent performance data is fed directly into the prompt to estimate the success of a new agent~\cite{shang2024agentsquare}.
 However, such in-context evaluation requires repeated invocation of large models during search, resulting in high computational overhead.
 In contrast, our approach distills this predictive capability into a lightweight, task-generalized value model, enabling fast and scalable inference with significantly lower cost.

-\paragraph{Dataset construction.} To construct a high-quality training dataset $\mathcal{D} = \{ (\mathbf{A}_i, d_i, v_i) \}_{i=1}^{N}$, we employ a two-stage process designed to ensure both broad coverage and discriminative diversity:
+\paragraph{Dataset construction.} To construct a high-quality training dataset $\mathcal{D} = \{ (\mathbf{A}_i, d_i, v_i) \}_{i=1}^{N}$, we employ a two-stage process designed to ensure both broad coverage and discriminative diversity(Figure \ref{figure:data}):

 \begin{enumerate}[leftmargin=*] \item \textbf{$t$-way combinatorial coverage}: We begin by generating an initial dataset using a $t=2$ covering array to exhaustively sample combinations of pairwise interactions among the four key elements of the agent design: $\mathbf{W}$, $\mathbf{M}$, $\mathbf{T}$, and $\mathbf{P}$.
 This ensures that all pairwise component interactions are represented at least once, promoting coverage. \item \textbf{Balanced Bayesian sampling}: We augment the initial dataset using a Balanced-Extreme Bayesian Optimization strategy.
 We fit a Gaussian Process (GP) surrogate over the discrete agent space, using a Hamming kernel.
 The posterior mean $\mu(\mathbf{A})$ and standard deviation $\sigma(\mathbf{A})$ are used to define two acquisition functions: